How to Identify Oriental Rugs

 If you have determined you have a genuine Oriental rug the next step is figuring out what type of Oriental rug you have.

 There are plenty of great resources for learning more about rugs including this great Facebook Group all about antique and vintage Oriental rugs.
+Still wondering if your rug is hand-knotted or machine-loomed?
+Send me an Email!

 All content provided above is for informational purposes only.
 Neither the author nor Jessie's Oriental Rugs LLC assumes any responsibility for errors, omissions, or contrary interpretation of the subject matter.
 See Terms and Conditions for more information.